TemApex/payday2-vtc/README.md

 Various Text Changes, now with way more changes and a lot less text!

 **Fixable Issues:**
+- There are probably still a few interactions I've missed.
+Please report these if you find them.
 - Strings that only appear for clients are unchanged.
 There aren't many of these, though.
 - Lots of heist specific "You require X item" strings are unchanged.
 These are low priority.
 - I've noticed a few unchanged hints, but these are super low priority.
-- Probably a handful of random interactions are still unchanged.

 **Unfixable Issues:**
 - The server in IT in Hoxton Breakout Day 2 says "TAKE" instead of "PICKUP".